cypher000000/ansible-aws/README.md

 On your VM/PC/EC2/etc:

 - Register on AWS and create an account (if you doesnt have any).
-Make sure that it has all permissions to create ec2 instance/security groups/IAM/upload ssh key and work with S3
+Make sure that it has all permissions to create EC2 instance/security groups/IAM/upload ssh key and work with S3
-- Setup Ansible and AWS CLI, login in your AWS account
+- Set up Ansible and AWS CLI, login in to your AWS account

-- (Optional) If you want, you can create ssh key for ansible user (aws-key-1.pem + aws-key-1.pem.pub) and then upload it in AWS. also How to generate ssh-key code below.
+- (Optional) If you want, you can create ssh key for Ansible user (aws-key-1.pem + aws-key-1.pem.pub) and then upload it in AWS.
+Also how to generate ssh-key code below.
  How to generate ssh-key:
 ``` bash
 ssh-keygen -t rsa -b 2048 -f ~/.ssh/test-aws-ansible-key-1.pem